Plank theorems and their applications: a survey: Other types of plank problems and polynomial analogues

 \subsection{The complex plank problem}

 \cref{thm Ball infini} is sharp as can be seen by taking $X=\ell_1$ and $\phi_i$ to be the standard basis vectors of $\ell_\infty$, the dual of $\ell_1$.
 However, it is expected that we can improve this result for Hilbert spaces.
-For instance, Ball proved the following complex Hilbert space analogue of \cref{thm Ball} in \cite{ball2001}.
+For instance, Ball proved the following complex Hilbert space analogue of \cref{thm Ball} in \cite{ball2001}, which turned out to be essential in solving many other problems, as will be discussed in subsequent sections.